KosmasApostolidis/automated_tabular_preprocessor/README.md

 ## Features

 - **Missing Value Handling**: Drops missing values above a given threshold and performs imputation (mean/median for numerical, mode for categorical) for the values below the threshold
-- **Categorical Encoding**: Performs One-hot encoding and factorize (label) encoding with in train/test splits.
+- **Categorical Encoding**: Performs One-hot encoding and factorize (label) encoding with in train/test splits
-- **Feature Scaling**: StandardScaler, MinMaxScaler, and RobustScaler.
+- **Feature Scaling**: StandardScaler, MinMaxScaler, and RobustScaler
-- **Feature Selection**: Tree-based importance (ExtraTreesClassifier) and F-statistic (ANOVA) methods (f_classif).
+- **Feature Selection**: Tree-based importance (ExtraTreesClassifier) and F-statistic (ANOVA) methods (f_classif)
-- **Outlier Removal**: Performs outlier detection and removal using IQR.
+- **Outlier Removal**: Performs outlier detection and removal using IQR
-- **Correlation Filtering**: Removes highly correlated features.
+- **Correlation Filtering**: Removes highly correlated features
-- **Low Variance Filtering**: Remove features that have variance close to zero.
+- **Low Variance Filtering**: Remove features that have variance close to zero
-- **Data Augmentation**: Performs data augmentation using SMOTE, CTGAN, and TVAE.
+- **Data Augmentation**: Performs data augmentation using SMOTE, CTGAN, and TVAE
-- **Train/Test Consistency**: Applies the transformations learned from the training data to test data.
+- **Train/Test Consistency**: Applies the transformations learned from the training data to test data

 ## Installation